dditlev/ollama-js-client/readme.md

 IIEF & ES6 modules are available for node and the browser.

 ## No require

-The javascript world is moving onwards and upwards, so this library is written with ES6 modules.
-There is no require, to use modules in node js scripts by using .mjs file extension or "type": "module" in your package.json file.
+This library is written with ES6 modules.
+There is no require.
+Use this library in NodeJS by either using the _.mjs_ file extension or _"type": "module"_ in your package.json file.

 ## Installation